Cartoon Network (Latin America): Services

 Since 2007, the channel has offered different services.

 CartoonNetworkLA.com

 Cartoon Network Latin America started offering a website in October 1998, offering games, schedules, information on its shows and activities such as printable coloring pages.

 Cartoon Network Mobile

 Cartoon Network Mobile is a paid service for mobile phones, offering videos, wallpapers, games, screensavers, speech tones, ringtones and among other products.

 Mensualidad Cartoon

 Mensualidad Cartoon was an Argentine exclusive.
 It launched in August 2006 and was accessible through pre-paid collectible cards sold in retail outlets, featuring full episodes, online games and downloadable games.
 There was also the chance of launching it in.

 Feed structure

-All three feeds are generated at the central headquarters in Atlanta, Georgia and also broadcast both programming and continuity in English through SAP.
+All two feeds are generated at the central headquarters in Atlanta, Georgia and also broadcast both programming and continuity in English through SAP.
 Despite being under this umbrella, the Brazilian feed is treated by the company as an independent channel.